-а.
-Approving Tier 1 site marine oil spill contingency plans and any subsequent amendments.
-295.67 b.
-Renewal of Tier 1 site marine oil spill contingency plan, where staff time is less than one hour.
-No charge с.
-Inspecting Tier 1 sites and any subsequent action taken thereafter in respect of preparation of inspection reports or reporting on non-conformance issues.
-Charged at hourly rate of attending staff member Amir A minimum fee is charged and further charges may apply based on officer's actual recorded time charged at an hourly
+a.
+Approving Tier 1 site marine oil spill contingency plans and any subsequent amendmen its.
+302.77 b.
+Renewal of Tier 1 site marine oil spill contingency plan, where staff time is less than or hour. ne No charge C. Inspecting Tier 1 sites and any subsequent action taken thereafter in respect of prepara of inspection reports or reporting on non-conformance issues. hation Charged at hourly rate of attending staff member